ska-sa/spead2/doc/py-send.rst

 :py:class:`~spead2.send.StreamConfig` is quite small.
 Performance can be improved by increasing it (but be sure the receiver is configured to handle larger packets).

+TCP/IP is also a connection-oriented protocol, and does not support substreams.
+The `endpoints` must therefore contain exactly one endpoint (it takes a list for consistency with :class:`~spead2.send.UdpStream`).

-.. py:class:: spead2.send.TcpStream(thread_pool, hostname, port, config=spead2.send.StreamConfig(), buffer_size=DEFAULT_BUFFER_SIZE, interface_address='')
+.. py:class:: spead2.send.TcpStream(thread_pool, endpoints, config=spead2.send.StreamConfig(), buffer_size=DEFAULT_BUFFER_SIZE, interface_address='')

    :param thread_pool: Thread pool handling the I/O
    :type thread_pool: :py:class:`spead2.ThreadPool`
-   :param str hostname: Peer hostname
-   :param int port: Peer port
+   :param endpoints: Peer endpoint (must contain exactly one element).
+   :type endpoints: List[Tuple[str, int]]
    :param config: Stream configuration
    :type config: :py:class:`spead2.send.StreamConfig`
    :param int buffer_size: Socket buffer size.
 A warning is logged if this